Integrative Microbiomics

 Linking organismal and community genotype and phenotype to environment, from microbes to humans

-As part of these research areas, we study organisms (archaea, bacteria, fungi) from a wide range of environments, including soils and plant rhizospheres, subsurface aquifers, forests, and bogs, terrestrial geothermal and marine hydrothermal systems, and the mammalian gastrointestinal tract.
-A wide range of approaches are used, from traditional cultivation and physiology studies to community diversity characterization, metagenomics and single-cell genomics, integrated “omics” (transcriptomics-proteomics-metabolomics), and advanced cellular isolation and imaging.
+We study organisms (archaea, bacteria, fungi) from a wide range of environments, including soils and plant rhizospheres, subsurface aquifers, forests, and bogs, terrestrial geothermal and marine hydrothermal systems, and the mammalian gastrointestinal tract.
+A wide range of approaches are used, from traditional cultivation and physiology studies to community diversity characterization, metagenomics, and single-cell genomics, integrated “omics” (transcriptomics-proteomics-metabolomics), and advanced cellular isolation and imaging.

-Research in the Integrative Microbiomics Group is supported by Department of Energy Biological and Environmental Research (BER) programs, including the Center for Bioenergy Innovation, the Plant-Microbe Interfaces science focus area, CSiTE, Mercury and ENIGMA science focus areas as well as by individual investigator-driven projects from DOE and other federal agencies, such as the National Institutes of Health, NASA, and the National Science Foundation.
+Research in the Integrative Microbiomics Group is supported by Department of Energy Biological and Environmental Research (BER) program through the Center for Bioenergy Innovation, the Plant-Microbe Interfaces science focus area, and CSiTE, Mercury, and ENIGMA science focus areas.
+Support also comes through individual investigator-driven projects from DOE and other federal agencies, such as the National Institutes of Health, NASA, and the National Science Foundation.